 We can now understand Shmuel’s explanation.
 After Joseph’s death, Pharaoh, because of his psychological make-up, faced a terrible problem.
 Narcissism, the love of oneself, was a key characteristic of Pharaoh’s personality.
 A narcissistic individual’s psychic energies are directed towards the love of the self.
 However, when a person like Pharaoh, strongly identifies with another individual and views him as his alter-ego, that other person becomes a source of his narcissistic, psychic energy.
 Therefore, upon Joseph’s death, the excess psychic energy could no longer be channeled towards his alter ego.
 He began to confront the same emotions that he previously experienced.
 He felt threatened by the fact that he was really not in control.
 However, he could not use the defense mechanism of identification but instead resorted to denial.
 He was unable to confront the fact that Joseph really allowed him to retain control.
 Therefore, psychologically, in order to function without feeling threatened, he had to act as though he did not know Joseph.
 Any remembrance of Joseph or acknowledging Joseph’s value was painful to his self-image of being all-powerful.
 Accordingly, not only did he have to act as though he did not know Joseph, but that denial coerced him to act in the opposite fashion.
 His remembrance of Joseph was so painful; it served as the source for his oppression towards Joseph’s people, the children of Israel.

-Therefore Shmuel stated that “a new king” is only viewed as new, in terms of his actions.
+Therefore Shmuel stated, “a new king” is only viewed as new, in terms of his actions.
 However an analysis of Pharaoh’s personality indicates that on the contrary, it was the same Pharaoh.
 That is why the Torah specifically articulates that the new king did not know Joseph.
-If he were truly a new king the statement would be redundant.
+If he were truly a new king, the statement would be redundant.
 The Torah is really offering us an insight into his nature.

 An example of this type of psychological mechanism is evident in Christianity.
-The Christian hates the Jew for ostensibly killing his G-d.
+The Christian hates the Jew for ostensibly killing his god.
 However, this is indicative of a psychological defense mechanism.
-The Christian cannot admit that we gave them their G-d, since Jesus was Jewish.
+The Christian cannot admit that we gave them their god, since Jesus was Jewish.

-Jacob upon meeting Pharaoh was keenly aware of Pharaoh’s true nature.
+Jacob, upon meeting Pharaoh, was keenly aware of Pharaoh’s true nature.
 His response to Pharaoh’s inquiry with respect to his age seems rather lengthy and irrelevant.
-Genesis Chapter 49 at Verse 9, “And Jacob said to Pharaoh, the days of the years of my sojourning are 130, few and bad were the years of my life and I have not reached the days of the years of the lives of my fathers, in the days of their sojourns.”
+Genesis 49:9 says, “And Jacob said to Pharaoh, the days of the years of my sojourning are 130, few and bad were the years of my life and I have not reached the days of the years of the lives of my fathers, in the days of their sojourns.”
 Nachmanides questions this rather lengthy response.
 However, based upon our insight into Pharaoh’s personality, it is understandable.
 A person, who perceives himself as all-powerful and god-like, feels threatened by someone who possesses something that is desirable, which he does not have.
 Jacob realized that Pharaoh had such a personality.
-He sensed that Pharaoh, when questioning his age, noted he was an elder and was asking more, out of a sense of envy rather than curiosity.
+He sensed that Pharaoh, when questioning his age, noted he was an elder and was asking more out of a sense of envy rather than curiosity.
 He sensed that he possessed something that Pharaoh desired: old age.
 Accordingly, Jacob who was old, at a time when people were not living so long, responded based upon this perception.
-He stated that he was not so old, and that he did not have a good life nor live as long as his fathers.
+He stated that he was not so old, and that he did not have a good life nor had lived as long as his fathers.
 He attempted to dispel any envy that Pharaoh may have had.
 He did not want to entice Pharaoh’s anger by giving him any cause for jealousy.
 Therefore, his lengthy response was appropriate and warranted, considering the circumstances.

 It also explains the blessing that Jacob bestowed upon Pharaoh.
 Rashi tells us that he blessed him that the Nile should rise to greet him whenever he approaches it.
 Jacob was aware of Pharaoh’s personality.
 This blessing Pharaoh truly cherished.
 It represented that even the most powerful phenomenon of nature would be subordinate to his control.